moshee/mandel.dc/README.md

 ![It'll look like this.](mandelbrot.png)

 It might take a while if you use big numbers.
+128 1024 1536 took about 15 minutes on my i5 3750K.

 Maximum iteration count is 255.